Why Become a Nurse in Metro Detroit?

 Besides the demand for registered nurses on the rise in metro Detroit, the area is also home to one of the most comprehensive and innovative healthcare industries in the United States.
 According to the Detroit Regional Chamber, more than half of the healthcare-related businesses in the entire state are located within this region and they generate $36 billion annually.

-Most of the Detroit metro area’s hospitals are locally, regionally, and nationally ranked, including St. John Providence, the academic practice partner for Madonna University’s ABSN students.
+Most of the Detroit metro area’s hospitals are locally, regionally, and nationally ranked, including Ascension Michigan, the academic practice partner for Madonna University’s ABSN students.

 Is Nursing Right for You?

 Becoming a nurse is more than a rewarding career choice; it’s a calling.
 That calling begins with a desire to want to help people and serve your community.
 Achieving your dream to become a nurse starts with a lot of hard work, but that hard work doesn’t end once you enter your career.